EslamElnady0/blue_print/README.md

-# 📝 blue_print
+# 📝 blueprint_cli

-**blue_print** is a CLI tool that helps Flutter developers kickstart and scale their projects quickly with clean folder architecture and prebuilt templates. 🚀
+**blueprint_cli** is a CLI tool that helps Flutter developers kickstart and scale their projects quickly with clean folder architecture and prebuilt templates. 🚀

 ## ✨ Features